clirdlf/ndsa.org/conference/conference.md

 <!--<img alt="meetings" width="820" height="400" class="center" src='{{ "/images/conferences/DigiPres2023.png"  | prepend: site.baseurl }}'>-->

 ### Planning for Digital Preservation 2023
 Efforts are underway for planning Digital Preservation 2023 which will be held November 15th-16th in St. Louis, Missouri.
+The Conference Venue and accommodations will be at the St. Louis Union Hotel, details are still forthcoming but will be available on the [DLF Forum website](https://forum2023.diglib.org/conference-venue-and-hotel/).

 ### 2023 Call for Proposals